-Creating and selling fundraising cookbooks are a fun and personal way to raise awareness for your cause and generate valuable funds for your nonprofit.
+Creating and selling fundraising cookbooks are a fun and personal way to raise awareness and generate valuable funds for your nonprofit.
 Whether you are planning to make an office, church, or school fundraising cookbook, or doing it to compliment your main fundraiser, such as a walk-a-thon, it’s a great way to make an impact on a worthy cause.
-Financially it makes sense too, as the profit generated from fundraising cookbook sales can greatly outweigh the cost of making the product.
+Financially it makes sense, as the profit generated from fundraising cookbook sales can significantly outweigh the cost of making the product.
 This is fantastic news when your nonprofit wants to exceed its fundraising goals.

-To ensure your organization smashes a successful and memorable fundraiser, take a look at our top tips and simple guide on how to create and sell your fundraising cookbooks.
+To ensure your organization smashes a successful and memorable fundraiser, look at our top tips and simple guide on creating and selling fundraising cookbooks.

 Here’s What We’ll Cover